bot-app/trading/docs/strategy-customization.md

 ### Colliding signals

-When conflicting signals collide (e.g. both `'enter_long'` and `'exit_long'` are 1), freqtrade will do nothing and ignore the entry signal.
+When conflicting signals collide (e.g. both `'enter_long'` and `'exit_long'` are 1), trading will do nothing and ignore the entry signal.
 This will avoid trades that enter, and exit immediately.
 Obviously, this can potentially lead to missed entries.

 The following rules apply, and entry signals will be ignored if more than one of the 3 signals is set: